RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 **Logs & Grading**

 Video directives are not tied to the grading interface.
-Interactions logged in the database: TODO ADD.
+Interactions logged in the database: each time a video is played, it is logged (so if you have logged-in users, you can have a log of who has played it; regardless, you can have a log of how many times it has been played).

 **Uses**